 Although the North American stock market has been on a remarkable upward trajectory, potentially setting a record for the longest bull market, it's important to recognize that this trend cannot last indefinitely.
 History has shown that US stocks have experienced periods of underperformance compared to international stocks, and predicting the future of the stock market is impossible.

-Owning a home-biased portfolio can lead to suboptimal risk-adjusted returns.
-According to best practices in portfolio management, the volatility of an investment portfolio is reduced by adding international diversification to the overall wealth strategy.
+Maintaining a home-biased portfolio can result in suboptimal risk-adjusted returns.
+Portfolio management best practices emphasize the importance of international diversification to reduce overall volatility and enhance wealth strategies.

-Considering that the world's equity assets make up over 50% of invested assets versus the US' 43%, it makes sense to include a good portion of diversified international assets in a portfolio to reduce the risk of overweighting one particular country.
+Considering that global equity assets make up more than 50% of invested assets, while the US represents around 43%, it makes logical sense to include a significant portion of diversified international assets in a portfolio to mitigate the risk associated with overexposure to a single country.

-True international diversification means that a portfolio will never be the portfolio with the highest returns, but it will also generally be better equipped to handle local crises and downturns.
-Appropriately designed, an internationally-diversified portfolio not only helps to avoid the risk of local downturns but also to capitalize on global growth over the long term.
+True international diversification means accepting that a portfolio may not always deliver the highest returns in any given period.
+However, an internationally-diversified portfolio is generally better equipped to weather local crises and market downturns.
+Moreover, it enables investors to capitalize on global growth opportunities over the long term.

 In the long term, a well-diversified, global portfolio can help avoid unnecessary risks.